BaselHorany/FadedRecyclerView/README.md

 Just like video playlist in facebook app so possible names that explains it and also brings you here from google search:
- * recyclerview hides items like facebook videos
+ * night mode recyclerview
- * fade recyclerview items
+ * fade recyclerview items on scroll
- * Alan Walker recyclerview ?

 <p align="center">